2.2 Material Accounting Policies

 Subsequent measurement Debt Instruments:

-ii) Financial assets at fair value through other comprehensive income (FVTOCI) - Assets that are held for collection of contractual cash flows and for selling the financial assets, where the assets cash flows represents solely payments of principal and interest, on specified dates are subsequently measured at fair value through other comprehensive income.
+ii) Financial assets at fair value through other comprehensive income (FVTOCI) - Assets that are held for collection of contractual cash flows and for selling the financial assets, where the assets cash flows represents solely payments of principal and interest, are on specified dates are subsequently measured at fair value through other comprehensive income.
 Fair value movements are recognised in the other comprehensive income (OCI).
 Interest income from these financial assets is included in finance income using the effective interest rate method and impairment losses, if any are recognised in the Statement of Profit and Loss.
-When the financial asset is derecognised, the cumulative gain or loss previously recognised in OCI is reclassified from the equity to the Statement of Profit and Loss.
+When the financial asset is derecognition, the cumulative gain or loss previously recognised in OCI is reclassified from the equity to the Statement of Profit and Loss.

 iii) Financial assets at fair value through profit or loss (FVTPL) -